awsdocs/aws-deepracer-developer-guide/doc_source/what-is-deepracer.md

 AWS DeepRacer is an integrated learning system for users of all levels to learn and explore [reinforcement learning](deepracer-basic-concept.md#term-rl) and to experiment and build autonomous driving applications\.
 It consists of the following components:
 + An [AWS Machine Learning](https://aws.amazon.com/machine-learning/) service to [train and evaluate reinforcement learning models ](create-deepracer-project.md)in a [simulated autonomous\-driving environment](https://aws.amazon.com/robomaker/)\.
 + AWS DeepRacer 1/18th scale RC vehicles capable of [running inference on a trained AWS DeepRacer model](operate-deepracer-vehicle.md) for autonomous driving\.
-+ DeepRacer League for the participants to compete on model performances on a specific track in a simulated or real environment and have the [results ranked on a virtual or physical leaderboard](deepracer-racing-series.md)\.
++ AWS DeepRacer for the participants to compete on model performances on a specific track in a simulated or real environment and have the [results ranked on a virtual or physical leaderboard](deepracer-racing-series.md)\.

 **Topics**
 + [The AWS DeepRacer Console](#what-is-deepracer-service-console)